By Lesley Scott, Founder

 shaded cream dachshund who had been sold into the meat trade along with her 2 six week old puppies.
 Unfortunately the puppies didn’t make it, but they at least knew love at the end.

-When I retuned home this time I was a flight volunteer which meant I could bring my beautiful girl home with me and also act as chaperone for 3 other rescue dogs.
+When I returned home this time I was a flight volunteer which meant I could bring my beautiful girl home with me and also act as chaperone for 3 other rescue dogs.

 I am a project manager by day and I used to spend a lot of time on the road.
 However, when the pandemic hit it gave me the time to start thinking about taking my rescue work a step further.

-And hence the ‘Dog Meat Trade Dachshund Support Group’ was born on Facebook on May 12th 2020 and since then it has grown beyond my wildest expectations.
+And hence DMT DRSG was born on May 12th 2020 and since then it has grown beyond my wildest expectations.

-I now have a team of 10 amazing ladies working alongside me, all with a shared love of dachshunds and the common aim of rescuing as many as we can from the dog meat trade.
+I now have a team of amazing volunteers working alongside me, all with a shared love of dachshunds and the common aim of rescuing as many as we can.
 Most of them also have ‘day jobs’ but they

-In September 2021 we became a registered Scottish charity.
+In September 2021 we became a registered charity.

-Our group has really achieved great things so far - in part because Dachshunds are very popular at the moment
+Our charity has really achieved great things so far - in part because Dachshunds are very popular at the moment

 and so, so easy to fall in love with.
 I understand this and it was always my intention to try to help other breeds of dogs too so now we are working in partnership with other organisations and regularly funding the transport of the other dogs travelling